Fraud Blocker

 Don’t Confuse the Issues

-It’s important to point out that a living will is NOT relevant to getting a cold or breaking your leg.
-It’s mostly applicable to when you are in a near death situation, whereupon there a decision whether to put you on life support to sustain your life becomes necessary.
+It’s important to point out that a living will is not something that will be used just because you get a cold or break your leg.
+It’s mostly applicable only when you are in a near death situation, when a decision must be made about whether to put you on life support to sustain your life.
+For some people, this situation may not ever occur.
+But if you do find yourself in that position, it becomes vitally important.

 Author: